Advertiser Disclosure

 • $295/unit (via Dharma Merchant Services)

-• Requires additional printer paper rolls (pricing variable)
+• Requires additional printer paper rolls (pricing varies)

 • No monthly software subscription fees